benfortenberry/truck_app/README.md

 ## How to Run Locally

-create an `.env` file with the following urls:
+create an `.env` file in the root directory with the following urls:

 ````
 REACT_APP_SHOW_EXPENSE_API=<your api url>/expenses
 REACT_APP_GET_EXPENSE_TYPES_API<your api url>/expense-types
 REACT_APP_BASE_EXPENSE_API=<your api url>/expense
 ````

 In 2 seperate terminals run the commands `npm start` in the web directory. and `dotnet run` in the api directory.

+Browse to react app url.

 ## How to Use